Shinova

-Shinova is a Spanish alternative rock group, formed in 2008 in Berriz, Vizcaya (Basque Country).
+Shinova is a Spanish alternative rock group, formed in 2008 in Berriz, Vizcaya (Spain).
 The band's music were initially close to hard rock and alternative metal, they were often compared to Spanish compatriots Sôber, Savia and Skizoo.
 However, since 2014's Ana y el Artista Temerario released via Spanish label Maldito Records, the music has become more indie rock-oriented.
 Their fourth album Volver was released in 2016 via Warner Music and peaked at no. 49 in Spanish Albums Charts.